JacobBonner/JenkinsTutorial/README.md

     - Using Folders to restrict access and create security realms

 4. Pipelines
+    - Adding post-stage and post-pipeline behavior with `post` blocks. ()
     - Creating pipeline gates, which is asking for user input
     - Job promotion for long-running pipelines
     - Multibranch repository automation